aws-solutions-library-samples/guidance-for-improving-application-development-productivity-with-the-sap-abap-assistant-on-aws/README.md

 SAP customers are embarking on digital transformation projects, including RISE with SAP.
 To accelerate and de-risk transformation projects, customers want to understand ABAP programs in their SAP systems to assess the impact on business processes.
 Understanding existing custom code can be challenging for several reasons: 1/ lack of quality documentation for ABAP programs, 2/ unavailability of resources that built the custom code, and 3/ lack of resources needed to review and understand the legacy custom code.
 Also, ABAP developers spend significant time searching the existing codebase and forums for code snippets to incorporate into the ABAP programs.
 These challenges reduce  productivity and impact project deadlines.

-With the SAP ABAP Assistant using Amazon Bedrock, SAP customers can accelerate delivery of new ABAP code by generating code snippets with natural language prompts, and generate documentation for custom and standard ABAP programs, improving productivity and accelerating transformation
+With the SAP ABAP Assistant using Amazon Bedrock, SAP customers can accelerate delivery of new ABAP code by generating code snippets with natural language prompts, and generate documentation for custom and standard ABAP programs, improving productivity and accelerating transformation.

+This sample code consists of the SAP ABAP Assistant Eclipse plugin release and its source code.

 ### Architecture